RiskGuard-Project/Collusion-TextMining-Indicators/README.md

 # Collusion-TextMining-Indicators
 Risk indicators development in portuguese public procurement (https://doi.org/10.54499/2024.07601.IACDC)

-The riskguard project integrates the development of two key indicators for public procurement using data from portuguese procurement contracts.
+The riskguard project integrates the development of key indicators for public procurement using data from portuguese procurement contracts.

 ## 🧠 Motivation